Checkpoints¶

 Adding information about models¶

-You can also insert the model name, a description, the list of authors and references into the model.
-This information will be saved in the exported model and can will be displayed to users when the model is used, for example, in molecular dynamics simulations.
+You can insert the model name, a description, the list of authors and references into the model.
+This information will be saved either in the existing checkpoint or in the exported model.
+In the first case, a new checkpoint file with attached metadata will be created.
+In the second case, the model will be exported with the metadata attached.
+This metadata will be displayed to users when the model is used, for example, in molecular dynamics simulations.

 mtt export model.ckpt --metadata metadata.yaml